polgreen/uclid/notes/UclidMeetings.md

 # Feb 23 Meeting Notes

+## Synthesis Functions
 Pramod: How do we setup synthesis function postconditions?

 Sanjit: Use synthesis functions in the code, or in invariant and we will autogenerate the conditions.

+## LTL Liveness
 Pramod: should we have a predicate for check state equality?

+Sanjit: Skip this for now.

+## 219c Project on Modeling Speculation

+Sanjit's advice: have much clearer sequence of steps for the project, and clear division of labour.
+Need to have a model up quickly (2 weeks) to allow subsequent iteration.